Alan Hutton

 Alan Hutton (born 30 November 1984) is a Scottish former professional footballer who played as a right back.

 Hutton started his career with Rangers, and won the league title in 2005.
-He moved to English football with Tottenham Hotspur in 2008, and helped them win the League Cup later that year.
+He moved to English club Tottenham Hotspur in 2008, and helped them win the League Cup later that year.
 After a loan spell with Sunderland in 2010, Hutton joined Aston Villa in 2011.
 He initially struggled with Villa, and was loaned to Mallorca, Nottingham Forest and Bolton Wanderers.
-Hutton then enjoyed a renaissance with Villa, where his defensive exploits earned him the moniker "The Scottish Cafu".
-He left the club after helping them win promotion in 2019.
+Hutton then enjoyed a renaissance with Villa, where his defensive exploits earned him the nickname "the Scottish Cafu".
+He left the club after helping them win promotion back to the Premier League in 2019, making over 200 appearances for the club.

-Hutton made 50 appearances for the Scotland national team between 2007 and 2016.
-He was also shortlisted for selection to the Great Britain Olympic football team for the London 2012 Olympics, but did not make the final squad.
+Hutton made 50 appearances for Scotland between 2007 and 2016.
+He was also shortlisted for selection to the Great Britain team for the London 2012 Olympics, but did not make the final squad.

 Club career

 Rangers

 Hutton joined Rangers on 4 September 2000.
 He made his debut against Partick Thistle in a Scottish Premier League match on 22 December 2002.
 It was his only appearance that season; however, he made eleven appearances during 2003–04, scoring his first goal against Dunfermline Athletic at Ibrox on 23 March 2004.

 He made twelve appearances during 2004–05 as the club won both the Scottish Premier League title and the Scottish League Cup.
 He broke his leg in February 2005 whilst playing in a league match against Kilmarnock, and was sidelined for eight months.

 The 2005–06 season proved to be difficult for Rangers domestically, and Hutton only made 23 appearances in the first team, competing with Dutchman Fernando Ricksen for the right back position.
 He signed a new five-year contract with Rangers in the summer of 2007.

 Hutton started the 2007–08 season well, earning praise from Sir Alex Ferguson.
 He played a part in Rangers' opening UEFA Champions League group match victories against VfB Stuttgart and Olympique Lyonnais.
 Hutton made a total of 94 league appearances for Rangers, scoring two league goals against Dunfermline and Hibernian.
 He also scored goals against Partizan Belgrade in the UEFA Cup and East Stirlingshire in the Scottish Cup.